Menu

 2024 Review of Intelligence Analysis Unit Standards and Development of Skill Standards

-Between August 2024- February 2025, Ringa Hora Services Workforce Development Council engaged with the Intelligence sector to work with a review panel that informed the development of skill standards to replace existing unit standards.
+Between August 2024 and February 2025, Ringa Hora Services Workforce Development Council engaged with the Intelligence sector to work with a review panel that informed the development of skill standards to replace existing unit standards.

-Below is a list of the standards that were submitted to NZQA for approval and a table of how the standards were designed to meet the graduate profile outcomes of the reviewed Intelligence suite of qualifications:
+Below is a list of the skill standards that were designed to align to the graduate profile outcomes of the Intelligence qualifications below:

 The main changes proposed as a result of the review are:

-• Overall 16 skill standards were developed to replace the unit standards, and to align with the graduate profile outcomes in the reviewed Intelligence qualifications
+• Fifteen skill standards were developed to replace unit standards and to meet the graduate profile outcomes of the reviewed Intelligence qualifications.

-• Eleven unit standards will be replaced with skill standards
+• Eleven unit standards will be replaced with eight skill standards.

-• Nine unit standards have been set to expire and will not be replaced by a skill standard.
+• Nine unit standards have been set to expire without replacement.

-Table of how the skill standards are deigned to align to the Graduate Profile Outcomes and the unit standard they are replacing.
+Table of how the skill standards are designed to align to the Graduate Profile Outcomes and the unit standard they are replacing.

 New Zealand Certificate in Intelligence (Introduction) (Level 3)